 Description: Runner’s knee, or patellofemoral pain syndrome, involves pain around the kneecap due to improper alignment or overuse.

-Causes: Weak or imbalanced thigh muscles, improper running form, overuse, and activities that stress the knee joint, such as excessive running, jumping, or squatting.
+Causes: Weak or imbalanced thigh muscles, improper running form, overuse, and activities that put strain on the knee joint, such as excessive running, jumping, or squatting.
 Other contributing factors include muscle tightness in the hamstrings and calves, as well as imbalances in soft tissue.

 Symptoms: Pain around or behind the kneecap, especially evident when bending the knee, climbing stairs, squatting, or sitting for extended periods.
-The pain may intensify with activity and improve with rest.
-You might experience discomfort during physical activities or even while resting.
+The pain may worsen with activity and lessen with rest.
+Discomfort can occur during physical activities or even while resting.

-Treatment: Rest, ice, anti-inflammatory medications, strengthening and stretching exercises, and physical therapy to correct alignment and muscle balance.
-Your Florissant, MO physical therapist may also recommend Kinesio Taping® to stabilize the kneecap and alleviate pain.
-This method helps reducing pain and providing additional support.
+Treatment: A comprehensive approach involving rest, ice application, anti-inflammatory drugs, muscle strengthening, and flexibility exercises, and professional physical therapy to enhance alignment and muscle balance.
+Your Florissant, MO physical therapist may also recommend Kinesio Taping® to brace the kneecap and ease pain.
+This method aids in easing pain and providing additional support.

 Achilles Tendonitis